 How do we extricate ourselves from this impossible situation?
 How do we escape the neoliberal condition of the indebted man?
 Lazzarato argues that we will have to recognize that there is no simple technical, economic, or financial solution.
 We must instead radically challenge the fundamental social relation structuring capitalism: the system of debt.

 About the Author

 Maurizio Lazzarato is a sociologist and philosopher living and working in Paris, where he studies immaterial labor, the breakdown of the wage system, and “post-socialist” movements.
-He is the author of Expérimentations politiques, soon to be available in translation from the MIT Press, and other books.
+He is the author of The Making of the Indebted Man, published by Semiotext(e).